LeBaux/coronavirus-remote-work-tools/README.md

 5. **LogmeIn** is offering “[Emergency Remote Work Kits](https://www.gotomeeting.com/work-remote?clickid=2sBzsl3RUxyORV00EkzjZTwgUknXe5S9swmR2M0&irgwc=1&cid=g2m_noam_ir_aff_cm_pl_ct)” to provide three months of access to meeting (GoToMeeting), webinar (GoToWebinar), remote access (Pro, Central, and GoToMyPC), and support apps (Rescueassist).
 6. **TechSmith** will be providing free access to our screen recording tool, Snagit, and collaboration platform, TechSmith Video Review, for those transitioning to remote learning and working environments. ([source](https://twitter.com/TechSmith/status/1237823886949060613))

+There is also a dedicated list of more generic SaaS software that is discounted amidst COVID-19 crisis over at https://saasforcovid.com (lot of affiliate links, though).

 ## Paid software

 This is professional grade software highly regarded in tech community (or otherwise useful).